CurtisColwell/StrainViz/README.md

 that will allow the molecule to release its strain in Avogadro and save them as .xyz files in the directory named after the original molecule.
-Make sure that when a piece of the molecule is removed, protons are added to the empty bonding sites using "Build -> Add Hydrogens" in Avogadro.
+Make sure that when a piece of the molecule is removed, protons are added to the empty bonding sites by drawing them at every severed bond.
 For an example, see the input/ folder where example-molecule.xyz is [5]CPP and five fragment .xyz files are in the related folder.